-Prerequisites: KHS 460 or departmental approval and appropriate professional liability insurance.
+Prerequisites: Departmental approval and appropriate professional liability insurance.
 A planned field experience, giving students on-site experience related to their degree program.
 The student works primarily under the direction of an on-site supervisor, with periodic reports to the university supervisor.
 Variable lab hours.

-KHS 490: Special Topics in Health and Physical Education
+KHS 490: Special Topics in Kinesiology & Health Science

 May be repeated for credit for a maximum of six term hours.
-Topics chosen from modern developments in Health and Physical Education that have particular value in professional preparation.
+Topics chosen from modern developments in Community Health, Physical Activity, or Exercise Sciences that have particular value in professional preparation.
 Three hours of lecture.

-KHS 491: Exercise Science and Wellness Seminar
+KHS 491 Senor Seminar

-Prerequisite: Senior standing and thirty-six hours in HPE.
-An in-depth study of an assigned topic in Exercise Science and Wellness.
-One hour of recitation-discussion.
+Prerequisite: Senior standing in Community Health program.
+This capstone course addresses certification requirements, review for national examinations, and professionalism.
+One hours of recitation-discussion.
 Grading will be on a pass/no credit basis.
 KHS 495: Research